jado4810/md2pdf/README.md

 So the style is built with consciousness of single-column articles in academic journals:

-* A4 portrait
+* A3, A4, A5, letter or legal, portrait or landscape
 * Header with the document title (Auto extraction from H1 header available)
-* Footer with the page number
+* Footer with the page number (Can be omitted)
 * For Japanese, with universal-design fonts (Morisawa BIZ UD)

 Some styles are customizable:

 * Color scheme (color, grayscale, monochrome)
 * Language scheme (Latin, Japanese)

-And considering of others to be customizable in some days.
-Of course you can modify the style and rebuild it ;)

 It accepts Markdown format like below: